-For uncertain tax positions that meet a "more likely than not" threshold, the Company recognizes the benefit of uncertain tax positions in the unaudited condensed consolidated financial statements.
+From time to time the Company may recognize an income tax benefit, in its consolidated statements of operations, related to uncertain tax positions taken.
+For uncertain tax positions that are "more likely than not" to sustain an income tax audit, the Company may record an allowance against certain deferred tax assets related to these positions.
 The Company's practice is to recognize interest and penalties, if any, related to uncertain tax positions in income tax expense in the unaudited condensed consolidated statements of operations.